 As to functions – this clearly displays Time, Day and Date, Month, am/pm and features 5 independent Alarms plus an hour on/off signal.
 A Chronograph and a Score Keeper for 2 sides – you can keep score while the timer is running in another mode.

 It also features an amazing array of Competition Timers: 1 free timer, 1 auto timer and 9 other sports timers (Boxing counts 3 min-break-3 min, Soccer 45 min–15 min break -45 min and so on AND these can all be changed to suit changed rules and/or timings in the future or for different sports.
 In other words this model is ideal for any number of timing tasks (find one that does that today!).

-With many of these vintage digitals, it can take some trial and error to see what’s what, but with fortunately with these it’s not too difficult to master which is a plus point regarding these vintage modules – their ease of use and general intuitiveness.
+With many of these vintage digitals, it can take some trial and error to see what’s what, but fortunately it’s not difficult to master, which is a plus point regarding these vintage modules – their ease of use and general intuitiveness.
 However in this instance I do have the instructions Casio928PentaGraph which also covers 7 other modules.

 Note this model sports a 200 m Water Resistance, courtesy of the circular solid stainless steel screwed back.
 The Module and model number as usual are scribed on the back (I have obscured the serial number – an annoying consequence of the ease of Internet abuse).

 This is a great addition to my little collection and it has a rarity simply owing to it’s terrific condition and unusual functionality, which I love and the fact that such complications have been integrated so seamlessly into such a stylish watch.
 A bonus is that’s it’s also easy to use and yet accomplishes so much.